top of page

 • onepaintingaday

 The Frame Matters.
-Looking back, it has been just over a year that I started experimenting with various framing systems and approaches, and two years since I started my first gridded landscape or Landscape Mosaic painting.
+I used to think not, but I am now convinced this is indeed to be true.
+Looking back, it has been just over a year that I started experimenting with various framing systems and approaches, and three years since I started my first gridded landscape or Landscape Mosaic painting.
 The initial purpose of the gridded work has ironically yet to be fully realized.
-Originally, I wanted to be able work larger while traveling, and the gridded approach could be easily packed up for a plane ride or in a backpack for painting on site somewhere remote.
-Little did I know that tile management would consume two years of my life outside of work and lead me to a place of widening curiosity and delight.
+Originally, I wanted to be able work larger while traveling, and the gridded approach was seen as a solution to ease transport to remote locations.
+Little did I know that "tile" (official definition is tesserae) management would consume two years of my life outside of work.
+It was in the making, that the potential adaptability within the composition itself became an aspect of the design.

 September's Ever Flickering Light framed.
 Linnea the studio dog has been photobombing most of the videos/ photos during this week's session.
 An earlier version that was more complicated to make. https://www.rachel-loeffler.com/post/foray-into-frames-part-3 In the end I went with something more sturdy.
 And the Final approach which I completed this week. https://www.rachel-loeffler.com/post/adjustable-columnar-frame-for-grids